Saibot393/notebook/README.md

 Certain notes (text, list, chat) can be copied into journals via drag and drop.

+Please note:
-Please note, that the notes are saved per user.
+  - The notes are saved per user.
 To edit a note you have access to, either the owner of the note or a GM has to be online.
+  - The folder structure is per user and are not snyched.
+Every user can have their own folders for their own purposes

 Multiple types of notes are available: